Series of 6 Free Astronomy Workshops for 2017

 The first two in the series of interactive workshops were held at The Old St George Restaurant in west Saint John and were well attended.

-The 3rd, 4th, and 5th Workshops were at the Rockwood Park Interpretation Centre.
-Location of the 6th in June to be announced.
+The 3rd through the 6th Workshops were at the Rockwood Park Interpretation Centre.

 Members of the Saint John Astronomy Club and the Royal Astronomical Society of Canada (RASC) – New Brunswick Centre will be on hand to show you what to look for in your first, or next, telescope, or to help you get the most out of the telescope you have.
 If you have a telescope, bring it along, and make sure you dress warmly, as, weather permitting, the workshop will include a hands-on observing session.
 Future sessions will include the basics of astro-photography, observing with binoculars, time lapse photography, adjusting and maintaining your equipment, and more!